 There are three types of voting: informal, formal, and vetos.
 An informal vote is a quick way to get people's feelings on something.
 A formal vote, on the other hand, requires an approval model and a decision type.
-More detail on approval models, vetos, and decision types is available in sections 3.4, 3.5., and 3.6 respectively.
+More detail on approval models, RTC and technical vetos, RFCs, API changes and deprecations and decision types is available in the following sections.

 All formal voting must be done in an email thread with the appropriate subject tag.
 Formal votes may contain multiple items for approval and these should be clearly separated.
 Formal voting is then carried out by replying to the vote mail.
 Formal votes are open for a period of at least 72 hours to allow all active voters time to consider the vote.
 Votes can be held open longer than this at the discretion of the person who initiated the vote.